 Amphiaraos’ foresight may have in itself contributed to the area becoming known as a place where the future could be foretold.
 Herodotus relates that the oracular response of this shrine was one of only two correct answers to the test put to them all by the Lydian king Croesus.

-Amphiaraos was worshipped there, at the Temple dedicated to him, as well as at Rhamnous about 17.5 km southeast of the Amphiareion, and at Athens, Argos, Sparta, and other sites.
+Amphiaraos was worshipped there at the Temple dedicated to him, as well as at Rhamnous about 17.5 km southeast of the Amphiareion; he was also worshipped at Athens, Argos, Sparta, and other sites.

 There was an upswing in the sanctuary’s reputation as a healing site during the plague that hit Athens in the late 5th century BC.

 There were many dedications from Greeks, influential Romans, and others over the centuries, many with inscriptions, at the Amphiareion of Oropos.